yiemwa123/starter-hugo-academic/content/project/Movie Catalog/index.md

 ---
 title: Studio Ghibli Movie Catalog
-summary: This one of my first front-end web development projects where I made an interactive Studio Ghibli movie catalog.
+summary: This one of my first front-end web development projects where I made an interactive Studio Ghibli movie catalog (as you might be able to tell from my current profile picture, I am a huge Studio Ghibli fan :)).
 This was coded on my own.
 Please don't delete movies or tags when playing around with the website; otherwise I'll have to go back and add the information again.
 tags:
 - Code
 date: "2020-05-01"